-Cycling shorts top the list of essential cycling gear.
-As the last layer between you and your trusty saddle, the best padded cycling shorts perform a crucial function, letting you cycle for hours without chafing or saddle sores.
-So finding the best cycling shorts is a crucial job.
+You know how essential the best cycling shorts are if you ever rode a bike for longer than five minutes.
+As the last layer between you and the saddle, padded cycling shorts perform a crucial function: letting you cycle for hours without chafing or saddle sores.

-There are two types of cycling shorts: waist shorts and bib shorts – we're covering the former here but not to worry, we also have the list of best bib shorts as well, should you be interested in those.
-Both type of cycling shorts have their benefits and drawbacks.
+There are two types of cycling shorts: waist shorts and bib shorts – we're covering the former here and the latter in the best bib shorts guide – head over if you're interested in those.
+Both types of cycling shorts have their benefits and drawbacks.

 Waist shorts have an elasticated waist, are often cheaper, and prove a popular choice for newer and casual cyclists.
-On the other hand, bib shorts are the choice of cyclists who cover longer distances, since these type of shorts stay up thanks to the comfortable supporting braces, but can make toilet stops more complicated.
+On the other hand, bib shorts are the choice of cyclists who cover longer distances since these shorts stay up thanks to the comfortable supporting braces but can make toilet stops more complicated.

-Here, we've rounded up the best waist cycling shorts for women and men according to expert testers and online reviewers, to help you decide which are right for you.
+Based on the first-hand experience of our cycling testing team, we've rounded up the best waist cycling shorts for women and men to help you decide which are right for you.